The Effective Field Theory of Large Scale Structure for Mixed Dark Matter Scenarios: Framework and Linear Cosmology

 At early times, the dynamical equations for the scalar field are solved exactly.
 Eventually $\phi$ begins to oscillate when $a = a_{m_a}$, with $3 H(a_{m_a}) = m_a$, with a timescale much shorter than the expansion of the Universe.
 This allows us to accurately describe the evolution of the energy density and pressure of $\phi$ using an effective fluid approximation~\cite{Hu:2000ke,Hlozek:2014lca,Cookmeyer:2019rna,Passaglia:2022bcr}.
 The description in our Eqs.~\eqref{eq:eta_kspace_nonlinear_initial}, with $\gamma = p = 2$, starts applying at $a_{\rm ini} = a_{m_a}$ if the ULA begins to oscillate in matter domination (MD), whereas it starts at $a_{\rm ini} = a_{\rm eq}$ if the oscillations begin during radiation domination (RD).
 Taking $c_s^2 = k^2 / (4m_a^2 a^2)$~\cite{Hu:2000ke,Hlozek:2014lca,Urena-Lopez:2023ngt}, we obtain for the characteristic (Jeans) scale

 where $H_0 = 2.1\times 10^{-33}\,h\,\mathrm{eV}$.
 Notice that the assumption $\sigma(\vec{k},\tau) = 0$ made in our framework is fully justified for ULAs, because a scalar field minimally coupled to gravity has zero anisotropic stress at linear order in perturbation theory \cite{Hu:1998kj}.
+However, a complete fluid-dynamical description for ULAs would also include intrinsic wave nonlinearities, which stem from the higher-order terms in a perturbative expansion of the quantum pressure (see for instance Ref.~\cite{Li:2018kyk}).
+In Appendix~\ref{app:app_4_ULAs} we show that the impact on our results of these intrinsic nonlinearities is mild, which justifies our choice to omit them.

 The matter power spectrum for ULA cosmologies has a drop-like feature, as a consequence of the Jeans scale.
 The location of the feature is determined by $m_a$, whereas its depth is fixed by $f_\chi$.
 To obtain an analytical estimate of the location, we need to distinguish between ULAs that became nonrelativistic during MD or RD.
 For ULAs that became nonrelativistic during MD, the condition $3 H(a_{m_a}) = m_a$ is satisfied at $a_{m_a} = [3 (\Omega_m^0)^{1/2} H_0/m_a]^{2/3}$.
 Imposing that $a_{m_a} > a_{\rm eq}$ then sets the upper edge of this region as $m_a/H_0 < 3 \times 10^5$ or equivalently $m_a < 4 \times 10^{-28}\;\mathrm{eV}$.
 The drop in the power spectrum is located at the smallest $k$ that is affected by the suppressed growth~\cite{Amendola:2005ad}, namely $k_s(a_{m_a})$.
 From Eq.~\eqref{eq:Jeans_ULAs} we find\